Clashes break out in Greece after march against police violence | Law-Order

 Clashes break out in Greece after march against police violence

-As the clashes continued through the evening, television footage showed one man in police uniform lying on the ground, apparently with a head injury.
-He was later taken to hospital.
+As the clashes continued through the evening, at least three police were hurt and 10 arrests were made, police said.
 Many protests turn violent in Greece, which is emerging from a decade-long financial and social crisis and has been criticised by human rights groups for the actions of law enforcers.

 The incident shown in the amateur video was condemned by opposition parties.
 Authorities are investigating the use of force by police, who said they had been called out to check if lockdown rules were being respected.
 An ombudsman looking into the case said this week that complaints of police brutality had been on the increase, as frustration grows with the restrictions on movement and economic activity necessitated by the coronavirus pandemic.